 After you purchase a plan, the broker will continue to be your go-to resource when you have questions about your policy, network, or claims – and in almost all cases, there’s never a charge for these services

-* A few states, including Louisiana and Colorado, have passed legislation allowing brokers to charge fees if they aren’t getting commissions from insurers; insurers have increasingly opted to reduce or eliminate broker commissions in the individual insurance market, but it’s still very rare for individual market brokers to charge fees, and if they do, the fees must be fully disclosed to the client.
+* Some states, including Louisiana, Texas, and Colorado, have laws or regulations that allow brokers to charge fees, in some cases only if they aren’t getting commissions from insurers (some insurers have opted not to pay commissions in the individual market, although this is less common that it was a few years ago).
+But it’s still very rare for individual market brokers to charge fees, and if they do, the fees must be fully disclosed to the client.
 When brokers are paid commissions, the payment comes from the insurance company, and the enrollee pays the same price for coverage regardless of whether they receive help from a broker or not.

 Louise Norris is an individual health insurance broker who has been writing about health insurance and health reform since 2006.
 She has written dozens of opinions and educational pieces about the Affordable Care Act for healthinsurance.org.
 Her state health exchange updates are regularly cited by media who cover health reform and by other health insurance experts.